angular/angular/src/cdk/testing/test-harnesses.md

 | `locatorForOptional<T extends ComponentHarness>(harnessType: ComponentHarnessConstructor<T>): () => Promise<T \| null>` | Creates a function that returns a `Promise` for the first harness matching the given harness type when called.
 If no matching harness is found, the `Promise` is resolved with `null`. |
 | `locatorForAll<T extends ComponentHarness>(harnessType: ComponentHarnessConstructor<T>): () => Promise<T[]>` | Creates a function that returns a `Promise` for a list of all harnesses matching the given harness type when called. |

-For example consider a menu build using the popup shown above:
+For example, consider a menu build using the popup shown above:

 ```ts
 @Component({